saucelabs/sauce-school/codelabs/Module1_Quickstart.md

 Other mobile testing frameworks supported by Sauce Labs include [XCUI Test](https://info.saucelabs.com/FY17-ADV-MobileAppTestingeBook_LP.html?gclid=CjwKCAiAtK79BRAIEiwA4OskBtI-iSaHXJ2EPMTaJXeM2gREFzcv1ikm5rKluqw7NCXgKuNZBBt9AxoCh_MQAvD_BwE) for IOS devices, and the [Espresso](https://developer.android.com/training/testing/espresso) Android test framework.

-### Mobile Native App Testing
+### Mobile App Testing

-In order to test a native mobile application, you will need to upload your application to Sauce Labs storage (or another storage location), and indicate where the app is stored in your test code.
+In order to test a native (or hybrid) mobile application, you will need to upload your application to Sauce Labs storage (or another storage location), and indicate where the app is stored in your test code.

 First run your application locally to verify the test code is working as anticipated.
 After that, you can upload the application package (and test code if you are using XCUI or Espresso) to online storage or Sauce Storage.
 After you upload your application file to Sauce, you can run it all on Sauce Labs.